infoxchange/check_amanda/README.md

 A DLE is a backup item - normally a file-system on a client host.

-The configuration required is the -m /path/to/backups argument, which is the top of the backup file-tree
+Other than specifying the top of the the backup file-tree using `-m /path/to/backups` no other configuration is required.

 For the backup items (DLEs) found, 3 things are checked by this plugin: